-In the slave mode ($M_S = 0$), the master clock, LRCLK, and SCLK are inputs to the TAS5036.
-The master clock is supplied through the MCLK_IN terminal.
+In the slave mode (M\S = 0), the master clock, LRCLK, and SCLK are inputs to the TAS5036B.
+The master clock is supplied through the MCLK\IN terminal.

-As in the master mode, the TAS5036 device developed its internal timing from internal phase-locked loop (PLL).
-The reference clock for the PLL is provided by the input to the MCLK_IN terminal.
+As in the master mode, the TAS5036B device develops its internal timing from the internal phase-locked loop (PLL).
+The reference clock for the PLL is provided by the input to the MCLK\IN terminal.
 This input is at a frequency of 256 times (128 in quad mode) the input data rate.
 The SCLK frequency is 48 or 64 times the data sample rate.
 The LRCLK frequency is the data sample rate.
-The TAS5036 does not require any specific phase relationship between SRCLK and MCLK_IN, but there must be synchronization.
+The TAS5036B does not require any specific phase relationship between SRCLK and MCLK\IN, but there must be synchronization.
+The TAS5036B monitors the relationship between MCLK, SCLK, and LRCLK.
+The TAS5036B detects if any of the three clocks are absent, if the LRCLK rate changes more than 10 MCLK cycles since the last device reset or clock error, or if the MCLK frequency is changing substantially with respect to the PLL frequency.

-The TAS5036 monitors the relationship between MCLK, SCLK and LRCLK.
-The TAS5036 will detect if any of the three clocks are absent, if LRCLK rate changes more the ± 10 MCLK cycles since the last device reset or clock error recovery, or if MCLK frequency is changing substantially with respect to the PLL frequency.
-When a clock error is detected the TAS5036 will perform a clock error recovery sequence.
-If one or more of the clock signals are absent, the TAS5036 is held with the outputs in hard mute until the clock is resumed.
-Once the clock is resumed, the clock error recover sequence is completed.
+When a clock error is detected, the TAS5036B performs a clock error management sequence.